 How Christopher Nolan uses motifs

-Christopher Nolan often disguises story clues inside an important cinematic device known as a motif.
+Christopher Nolan's filmmaking process often includes disguising story clues inside an important cinematic devices known as a motif.
 A motif is a repeated pattern used to support the theme of a film, like for instance, the totems in Inception that represent reality, or the various symbols of duplicity in The Prestige.

 These items are heavy with symbolism, but Nolan takes it a step further by using these motifs as a plot device, character device, theme device, and in some rare cases as a device for representing a setting.
 The spinning top during Inception's puzzling ending, for example, is a great use of motif and symbol.One of Nolan's dominant motifs is time.
 In this video, we break down how use injects time into the structure, dialogue, production design, and even the soundtracks to make you see, hear, and feel time.

 Using motif in this way both creates intrigue and confusion, and Christopher Nolan does this by presenting information with a veiled context, which act as critical clues that Christopher Nolan peppers into the story at optimal moments.